Facebook is no longer the world’s most valuable social network.

 China has the largest number of internet users of any country in the world, but it also has strict censorship, with digital surveillance and a ban on online anonymity.

 Co-founded in 1998 by chairman and CEO, Ma Huateng (also known as Pony Ma), Tencent’s ambitions first centered on online messaging, but its reach has continued to grow.
-Thanks to Tencent, Pony Ma briefly overtook Alibaba’s Jack Ma to become the richest person in Asia, and the 18th richest person in the world, with a fortune of around $37 billion, according to the Forbes real-time billionaires ranking.
+Thanks to Tencent, Pony Ma overtook Alibaba’s Jack Ma to become the richest person in Asia, and is currently the 14th richest person in the world, with a fortune of around $46 billion, according to the Forbes real-time billionaires ranking.

 First came QQ in 1999: the PC-based instant messaging service gave young people in China the opportunity to find others with common interests and communicate online.

-Recognizable for its winking, scarf-wearing penguin mascot, QQ still has around 860 million monthly active users, and more than 266 million have been recorded using QQ simultaneously.
+Recognizable for its winking, scarf-wearing penguin mascot, QQ still has about 860 million monthly active users, and more than 266 million have been recorded using QQ simultaneously.

 After QQ came the multi-media social networking service Qzone, which was launched in 2005 and became China’s largest social networking platform.
 Qzone allows users to post photos and videos, live stream videos, write blogs, keep diaries and play games.

-But Tencent’s most popular platform by far is WeChat, launched in 2011 and now boasting 938 million active monthly users.
+But Tencent’s most popular platform by far is WeChat, launched in 2011 and now boasting about 980 million active monthly users.